CHAPTER 6

 "And I heard a voice in the midst of the four beasts say, A measure of wheat for a penny, and three measures of barley for a penny; and see thou hurt not the oil and the wine."

 Our God is all-knowing.
-Not only does God remember the past, hold us everyday in the present, and know the future, but He also knows exactly what everything is going to cost during this time of famine!
-God tells us what things are going to cost during the Tribulation Period!
-He says right here in this verse: "A measure of wheat for a penny, and three measures of barley for a penny". measure equals about a quart.
+Not only does God remember the past, He holds every day in the present, and He knows the future.
+God Almighty also knows exactly what everything is going to cost during this time of famine!
+God tells us what things are going to cost during the Tribulation Period, right down to the very penny!
+He says right here in this verse: "A measure of wheat for a penny, and three measures of barley for a penny".
+A measure equals about a quart.
 Back in the Bible times, people worked a whole day for a 'penny'.
 Matthew 20:2 shows this fact: "And when he had agreed with the labourers for a penny a day, he sent them into his vineyard."
 God is telling us here that people will have to work a whole day for a measure of wheat.
 In other words, people will work eight hours to buy a loaf of bread.
 A loaf of bread will cost one day of wages.
 If someone is making $10 an hour and works eight hours a day, then bread would cost around $80 a loaf.
 Barley will be a little cheaper.
 People will be able to get three quarts of barley for $80, that is, if the average wage is $10.
 If the average wage is more, the cost of food will be more.
-People will not be able to afford food.
+People will not be able to buy food.
 People will be dying of starvation.
 People will be breaking into stores and houses to find food to feed their little ones and themselves.
-It will be dark, black days.
+It will be dark, black days of starvation.

 VERSE 7: (Chapter 6)